Title

 For the South, however, the paramount issue is what it has always been — the impact of the ban on its prospects for future wealth.

-Stop the continued expansion of plantations requiring slaves and you stop the growth engine for the entire South.
+Stop the continued expansion of plantations requiring slaves and you stop its growth engine.
 This threat is not just emotional in nature and it is not passing.

 But they are wrong.